Liam Morrison: Loan to Wigan Athletic

 On 27 June 2023, he moved to England and joined EFL League One club Wigan Athletic on loan for the 2023–24 season.

 Queens Park Rangers

 On 5 July 2024, Morrison joined EFL Championship club Queens Park Rangers for an undisclosed fee.

+Loan to Aberdeen

+In January 2026, he signed on loan with Scottish Premiership side Aberdeen.

 International career

 Morrison has represented Scotland at under-16, under-17, under-19 and under-21 levels.
 He scored twice for the Scotland under-17 team in a 2–1 UEFA European Under-17 Championship qualification victory over Iceland in 2019.